alexandroid000/foam/outline.md

 When multiple objects are to be moved simultaneously, we must then check for feasibility by ensuring that homology constraints are satisfied.
 All assignments of orientations to all cycles must be compatible.

+Dimension of cycle space vs number of objects

+Conjecture: if rank of cycle space is equal to or greater than number of objects, they can be moved arbitrarily.

+Toy example: circle with diameter, three objects in middle, what are relations about how they can be placed?